 Sunflowers in France

 Wild sunflowers are native to the Americas.
-American Indians domesticated the plant and the seeds were brought to Europe in the 16th century.
+Native Americans domesticated the plant and the seeds were brought to Europe in the 16th century.
 So much to my surprise, sunflowers in France have not always been one of their agricultural crops.

 Let’s take a closer look at those beautiful, sometimes plate-size, flowers.
 Each flower head consists of 1000 -2000 individual flower heads.
-That means up to 2000 seeds per sunflower.
-I have consumed so many sunflower seeds in my lifetime it makes me wonder just how many "sunflowers" I have consumed?
-In addition, I am now wondering how many "sunflowers" are in every bag of sunflower seeds that you buy?
+That means up to 2000 seeds per flower.
+I have consumed so many sunflower seeds in my lifetime it makes me wonder just how many “sunflowers” I have consumed?
+In addition, I am now wondering how many “flowers” are in every bag of seeds that you buy?

-Every part of the sunflower is useful.
+Every part of the flower is useful.
 There is nothing to waste with a sunflower.
 While growing they are beautiful to look at and later the leaves can be used as cattle feed.

 Seeds (have the shell on) and seed kernels (the part inside the shell) can be eaten or used for cooking and for extracting oil.
 Like most agricultural crops the fields are rotated.
-So if you have a special are for viewing sunflowers in France keep in mind that they will not be found in the same fields two years in row.
+So if you have a special area for viewing these majestic giants keep in mind that they will not be found in the same fields two years in row.

-Seed kernels can be ground into flour which the American Indians did and which is still done in Germany for use in breads.
+Native Americans ground the seed kernels into flour and this is still done in Germany for use in breads.
 If you have a coffee grinder you can grind the kernels yourself to add to pancakes and muffins.
-Small food processors can also be used but they can easily over grind these small kernels so process for only a short period of time.
+Grind your own sunflowers in small food processors but only in short bursts unless you want to create sunflower seed butter!
 I frequently add whole kernels to whole wheat bread.

-Are sunflowers good for you?
+Are the kernels good for you?
 YES!
 Besides lifting your spirit with their beauty, they contain B-complex vitamins, vitamin E, folic acid and minerals such as phosphorous, iron, and selenium.